R13 vs R15 Insulation, Which One is Better?

 R13 VS R15 For Sound

 R13 insulation can block off unwanted noises.
-However, the type of insulating material used can affect the noise reduction effectiveness.
-For instance, R13 spray foam insulation is far more effective compared to fiberglass insulation for noise reduction.
+However, the insulating material type can affect the effectiveness of noise reduction.
+For instance, R13 spray foam insulation is far more effective than fiberglass insulation for noise reduction.

-Therefore, before choosing any insulating material, you should verify your government’s soundproofing standards.
+Therefore, you should verify your government’s soundproofing standards before choosing any insulating material.

-The other one, featuring a R15 insulation thickness extending from 3.5 until 4 inches, can significantly decrease external noise from entering your home.
+The other one, featuring an R15 insulation thickness extending from 3.5 to 4 inches, can significantly decrease external noise from entering your home.
 The degree to which it may block noise relates to the depth and substance utilized.

 R13 VS R15 Cost

-The primary purpose of insulating is to better handle the warmth in your house.
-The more the insulation preserves your house’s level of comfort, the more efficient the power in your home can be.
+The primary purpose of insulating is to handle the warmth in your house better.
+The more the insulation preserves your house’s comfort level, the more efficient the power in your home can be.
 Due to this fact, you can decrease energy costs!

 So, that is some important information about R13 vs R15 insulation.
-If you are curious about both, you may conduct a consultation with a professional before doing a setup or installation in your house or building.
+If you are curious about both, please consult a professional before proceeding with the setup or installation in your house or building.

 Gravatar Image